-- Purple/Indigo/Violet: indicates spirituality.
+- Purple/Indigo/Violet indicates spirituality.
 Royalty, high frequency, connection, source, humility, nobility.
 Purple is one of the few colors to naturally appear in nature.
-It appears sometimes in those that are highly spiritual/religious, but also indicates growth on a soul level.
+It appears sometimes in those that are highly spiritual/religious but also indicates growth on a soul level.
 It is a very protective color.

-- Turquoise: indicates dynamic quality of being, high energy, capable of projecting emotions and influencing others.
+- Turquoise: indicates a dynamic quality of being, high energy, capable of projecting emotions and influencing others.
 It also suggests organization and boredom when forced to concentrate on one thing.
 Turquoise also seems to be a rare color to appear in the aura.
-Some state that this color has ancient roots, and indicates and "old soul".
+Some state that this color has ancient roots, and indicates an "old soul".

 - Green: restful, peaceful, reshaping energy, natural healing ability.
 Strong green points suggest a gift toward natural healing.
 The stronger the green, the better the healer.
 Healing, peace, love for and connection with nature, comfort.
 Green can also mean-jealousy, and indicate financial concerns or issues.

 - Yellow: Inner joy, freedom, contentment, non-attachment.
 People with yellow points are full of joy, generous and not easily attached to things.
 A yellow halo is thought to be a sign or signature of a spiritual teacher.
-Buddha and Christ had yellow halos which has been depicted in many works of art.
+Buddha and Christ had yellow halos which have been depicted in many works of art.
 Happiness, joy, playfulness, intelligence, sharp and studious mind, discipline, security, protection. enlightenment, divine energy.

 - Orange: Creativity, uplifting, controlling, absorbing, Inspiring.
 Orange Aura is a sign of power, and the ability or desire to control.
 Like red, orange is also very dense, points toward sensuality, sexuality, freedom loving, free spirit, sometimes scattered energy, a bird that cannot be caged.

 - Red: Regards the physical body and materialistic thoughts.
 Love, passion, physical strength, endurance.
-It can also indicate, pain/injury to a specific part of the body, rage, anger, hostility and conflict.
+It can also indicate, pain/injury to a specific part of the body, rage, anger, hostility, and conflict.

 - Pink Balance between the physical materialistic and spiritual awareness.
 Pink is very innocent and loving.
 When you see pink in an aura, this color corresponds to a very loving and unselfish person.
 Could also mean that they are "in love".

-Can you read Auras
+Can you read auras?

-Can you read Auras?
+Can you read auras?

 © 2014 Rebecca